 The National Common Mobility Card’s main advantages are:

-- Efficiency- This card makes routine tasks at transit hubs quick and simple, thereby increasing the effectiveness of the operations.
-With this card, users or passengers may make payments promptly and without any hassle, eliminating the need for them to wait in lengthy lines to complete their tasks.
-Both the consumers and the operators involved save time and effort by doing this.
+- Efficiency- This card makes routine tasks at transit hubs quick and straightforward, thereby increasing the effectiveness of the operations.
+With this card, users or passengers may make payments promptly and without any hassle, eliminating the need to wait in lengthy lines to complete their tasks.
+The consumers and operators save time and effort by doing this.

 - Accountability- The operator’s greater responsibility to the client is the second benefit.
 Better data insights and a record of all transactions completed with this card are provided to the operator.

 - Lowers the cost of ticketing operation- This approach boosts productivity while bringing down ticket prices.
 Additionally, it decreases the operator’s running expenses and cash handling.

 - Interoperability for passengers- This means that customers can use a single card to pay for services at toll booths, parking lots, buses, trains, and other modes of public transportation.
 The passenger does not need to carry cash and various cards for each transportation operation.

 Value Proposition of NCMC